Whole medical systems

 - Ill health often has more than one cause.

-- The body has a vital energy reflecting its level of health and wellbeing.
+- The body has a vital energy reflecting its level of wellbeing.

 - The body can heal itself.